noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 #### Ethical
-- Can all components be sourced ethically.
+- Can all components be sourced ethically?

 ## Conclusion